Ruturaj-Rakshe/image-hover-effect/README.md

 # React GSAP Image Hover Effect

+Inspired by Codrops, refactored by Ruturaj Rakshe.
+Built with Nextjs, TailwindCSS, GSAP.

 A beautiful multi-layer image hover animation component built with React and GSAP.

 ## Features